Singularities of the Chern-Ricci flow: Preliminaries

-In some contexts, it is more convenient to deal with the integrability index instead of the Lelong numbers.
-The {\em integrability index} of a quasi-psh function $\f$ at a point $x\in X$ is defined by where $V_x$ is some neighborhood around $x$.
-As above this definition does not depend on the choice of open neighborhood $V_x$.
+In some contexts, it is more convenient to work with the integrability index rather than the Lelong numbers.
+The \emph{integrability index} of a quasi-psh function $\f$ at a point $x\in X$ is defined by where $V_x$ is some neighborhood around $x$.
+This definition does not depend on the choice of the open neighborhood $V_x$.
 We denote by $c(\f)$ the infimum of $c(\f,x)$ for all $x\in X$.
-Since $X$ is compact it follows that $c(\f)>0$.
+Since $X$ is compact, it follows that $c(\f)>0$.

-Skoda's integrability theorem states that one can get the following "optimal" relation between the Lelong number of a quasi-psh function $\f$ at a point $x_0\in X$ and the local integrability index of $\f$ at $x_0$: In particular $c(\f)=+\infty$ if and only if $\nu(\f,x)=0$ for all $x\in X$ (cf.~\cite{skoda1972sous} for Skoda's theorem or~\cite{zeriahi2001volume} for a uniform version).
+Skoda's integrability theorem (cf.~\cite[Chapter 2]{guedj2017degenerate}) yields the following "optimal" relation between the Lelong number of a quasi-psh function $\f$ at a point $x_0\in X$ and the local integrability index of $\f$ at $x_0$: In particular, $c(\f)=+\infty$ if and only if $\nu(\f,x)=0$ for all $x\in X$.